 Dr. Malik has worked in a variety of clinical settings to include behavioral health hospitals, medical/surgical hospitals, private practice, residential treatment facilities, public mental health and juvenile justice.
 His areas of expertise consist of ADHD, learning disorders, bipolar disorder, anxiety disorders, substance abuse disorders and autism spectrum disorder.

 As a combat veteran Gibson served as a National Guard soldier for 17 years.
 He served in Bosnia as part of Operation Joint Guard and earned a Combat Infantryman Badge in Afghanistan in 2005.
 Committed to helping out others, Gibson went back to school and graduated with a bachelor’s degree from Colorado State University Global in Applied Social Sciences, and he recently earned his Masters of Science in Clinical Mental Health Counseling from Walden University.
-Gibson sees his role as a therapist as a way to help others and enjoy providing clinical care for individuals struggling with both substance related and mental health issues.
+Gibson sees his role as Assistant Program Director as a way to help others and enjoy providing clinical care for individuals struggling with both substance related and mental health issues.
 Working as an intern with NOVANT/UVA’s Prince William Hospital Intensive Outpatient Program for substance abuse, Gibson gained experience working with clients in individual and group therapy settings.
 He has also worked with both families and couples in a therapeutic environment.
 In addition to working in a residential treatment facility for adolescents with mental health and behavior issues, Gibson is also involved in Veterans counseling.
 Gibson has experience serving individuals struggling with depression, self-esteem, interpersonal relationship deficits, aggression, and post-traumatic stress disorder.
 He finds that his theoretical approach adopts some of the proven concepts of Cognitive Behavioral Therapy while staying grounded in humanistic roots.